 - Are your products shipped from your manufacturer's to a warehouse via sea or air freight?

-- If you had to rate your suppliers based on Price, Production and Quality, how would you assess them each in area on a scale of 1-5
+- If you had to rate your suppliers based on Price, Production and Quality, how would you assess them in each area on a scale of 1-5

 - Are your products compliant with the Consumer Product Safety Improvement Act (CPSIA)